getsentry/sentry-docs/src/collections/_documentation/integrations/azure-devops.md

 ## Issue Management

-Issue tracking allows you to create Azure Devops issues from within Sentry, and link Sentry issues to existing Azure Devops Issues.
+Issue tracking allows you to create Azure DevOps issues from within Sentry, and link Sentry issues to existing Azure DevOps Issues.

 Once you’ve navigated to a specific issue, you’ll find the ‘Linked Issues’ section on the right hand panel.
-Here, you’ll be able to create or link Azure Devops issues.
+Here, you’ll be able to create or link Azure DevOps issues.

 Issue Management is available on the Small, Medium, Large, and Enterprise plans.

 ## Issue Sync

-Sync comments, assignees and status updates for issues in Sentry to Azure Devops, to minimize duplication.
-When you delegate an issue to an assignee or update a status on Azure Devops, the updates will also populate in Sentry.
-When you resolve an issue in Sentry, it will automatically update in Azure Devops.
+Sync comments, assignees and status updates for issues in Sentry to Azure DevOps, to minimize duplication.
+When you delegate an issue to an assignee or update a status on Azure DevOps, the updates will also populate in Sentry.
+When you resolve an issue in Sentry, it will automatically update in Azure DevOps.

-To configure Issue sync, navigate to Organization Settings > Integrations, and click ‘Configure’ next to your Azure Devops instance.
-On the following page, you’ll see options of what information you’d like synced between Sentry and Azure Devops.
+To configure Issue sync, navigate to Organization Settings > Integrations, and click ‘Configure’ next to your Azure DevOps instance.
+On the following page, you’ll see options of what information you’d like synced between Sentry and Azure DevOps.

 Issue sync is available for organziations on the Medium, Large, and Enterprise plans.